Skip to content

 The calendars you see here are the ones created in Employees – Configuration – Working Schedules.
 They’ll set the Gantt View to the chosen calendar and reconfigure all existing tasks to fit that schedule.

-We're going to go over the options when right-clicking on a task in the grid of the Gantt View.
+We're going to go over the options when right-clicking on a task in both the grid and the timeline of the Gantt View.
+Let's start witht the grid side and then move over to the timeline.

 The first option you'll see is the 'Edit' option.
 We'll skip this for now, and go over it in section Options when double-clicking on task in timeline.